zainasaadeddin/usercode/README.md

-# Deploye a complete end-to-end web application using AWS Amplify
+# Deploye a complete end-to-end web application using AWS Amplify - Time: 2-3 hours

 AWS Amplify is an Amazon service that helps to quickly build and deploy full-stack mobile and web applications.
 It also provides a CLI toolchain that allows for deployment directly from the IDE without going to the AWS Management Console.